 You may find that adding a full spectrum organic hemp product to your sleep routine is very beneficial.
 Full-spectrum means that all hemp’s natural phytocannabinoids — including CBD, CBG, and even a little THC — plus terpenes, flavonoids, chlorophyll, fatty acids, proteins, and other synergistic metabolites are included within the product.
 Because these compounds work together synergistically and better than any single-ingredient product, you’ll likely find yourself sleeping like a baby.

 3. Relieves Aches, Muscle Tension, and Joint Irritation

 CBD and other cannabinoids, including THC (tetrahydrocannabinol), promote a healthy response to inflammation, which provides ease for the swelling in your joints.
 Many people with joint discomfort find that hemp products help immensely.
-Even though hemp contains very low levels of THC — below 0.3 percent in the U.S. — these trace amounts found in a full spectrum hemp product can help relieve chronic body discomfort.
+Even though hemp contains very low THC levels — below 0.3 percent in the U.S. — these trace amounts found in a full spectrum hemp product can help relieve chronic body discomfort.

 4. Promotes Healthy, Glowing Skin

 Hemp cannabinoids are showing promise for promoting skin health.
 Hemp may help your skin become less oily — oily skin is usually a contributor to acne.
 In particular, cannabidiol reduces the sebocyte secretions — skin cells that produce fat or oil.

 Hemp includes high levels of omega-3 and omega-6 fatty acids and many vitamins and nutrients.
 Fatty acids form the building blocks of your skin’s surface layers, and healthy fats play an essential role in healthy skin.
 Taking in omega-3s, especially hemp, can help produce a smoother, healthier, and even younger-looking complexion.